How Public Holidays Work in United Kingdom

 Christmas Day

-December 25th.
-One of the most important holidays in the UK.
+December 25th, one of the most important holidays in the UK and a bank holiday everywhere.
 If it falls on a weekend, a substitute day is given.

 Boxing Day

-December 26th.
-Traditionally a day for giving to the poor.
+December 26th, traditionally a day for giving to those in need and a UK-wide bank holiday.
 If it falls on a weekend, a substitute day is given.

 Automate Leave Management